Kate Middleton’s Christening Photos Revealed Ahead Of Prince Louis’ Big Day

 — Tea Time With The Cambridges (@TeaCambridges) July 3, 2018

 According to an Express report, the christening marks Prince Louis’ first official royal appearance.
-The last time the public say the young prince was when his parents appeared with him outside the Lindo Wing of St Mary’s Hospital in London on the day he was born.
+The last time the public saw the young prince was when his parents appeared with him outside the Lindo Wing of St Mary’s Hospital in London on the day he was born.
 Also, the christening will be the debut of the Duke and Duchess of Cambridge’s family of five.
 Prince William, Kate, Prince George, Princess Charlotte, and Prince Louis will appear together for the first time.

 The young prince will wear the same christening gown that his siblings Prince George and Princess Charlotte wore for their baptisms.
-The dress is a replica of Honiton lace christening gown, which Queen Victoria and Prince Alberts’ first child princess Victoria wore at her baptism in 1841.
+The dress is a replica of Honiton lace christening gown, which Queen Victoria and Prince Albert’s first child princess Victoria wore at her baptism in 1841.

 The Royal Family expects large crowds outside the baby’s christening as many people attempt to catch a glimpse of the little prince and the family of five for the very first time on such a special occasion.